 Asthmatics, or those with respiratory illnesses, should avoid Athens in July and August, the worst months for pollution.
 If you find yourself in Athens on any heavily polluted day, stay indoors as much as possible.
 Make sure you pack the medications

 Had an encounter with something nasty and bitey in Greece?
 We'd love to hear about it, leave your comment below.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Social drinking is a part of Greek culture but take it easy and don't have ouzo oozing from your pores.
+Social drinking is a part of Greek culture, but take it easy on the ouzo.
 Here's how to stay safe and enjoy the nightlife in Greece.